m-delfino/influenzanet-setup-guide/system-configuration/3-email-setup.md

 In addition, a weekly email template is also needed to send survey reminders to participants once every week.
 The example for this exists in the folder resources/auto_reminder_email (one for each language supported).

-## Uploading the templates to influenzanet
+## Uploading the templates to Influenzanet

 After creating a fresh email template or updating (in case of changes) an existing one in the [admin-scripts](https://github.com/influenzanet/admin-scripts) repository, follow these steps: